security workforce design

 Design

-separate post duty from admin
+plan post duty and admin roles

 Separate post duty from admin, compliance, and reporting tasks so guards stay on post and supervisors stay in management.